janesser/BigDecimalMath4Scala/README.md

 Be as precise as you like (or as much as you can afford in terms of runtime).
 BigDecimal precision is maintained throughout calculations.
 That means function parameter and result have equal scale.
 ZERO is a special case anyway.

-Actually scala.math.BigDecimal and alike are almost equal (or worse) than their Java correspondants.
+Actually [scala.math.BigDecimal](http://www.scala-lang.org/api/2.10.4/index.html#scala.math.BigDecimal) and alike are almost equal (or worse) than their Java correspondants [java.math.BigDecimal](http://docs.oracle.com/javase/7/docs/api/java/math/BigDecimal.html).
 Having some functional structures at hand may improve the way to think about computating formulas.

 Intention of this extending library is: